SolarNetwork/solarnetwork-node/net.solarnetwork.node.io.dnp3/README.md

 # DNP3 Control Center

-The **DNP3 Control Center** component provides a DNP3 "control center" (or _master_) that connects to DNP3 outstations to collects measurement values.
-This allows generating datum out of DNP3 measurements.
+The **DNP3 Control Center** component provides a DNP3 "control center" (or _master_) that connects to a DNP3 outstation to collect measurement values.
+The Control Center then generates datum out the collected DNP3 measurements.

 See the [Control Center README](./README-ControlCenter.md) document for more details.